 Rely on our Coverage as Detailed in the Cross-References

-Use the Test Prep Online
+Use Gleim EQE Test Prep

 The student next to you has the exam questions – do you?
 See what might be on the exam before you take it!
-Use the Gleim Exam Questions and Explanations books and EQE Test Prep Online to master the material in your courses and learn how to succeed on exams – almost 9,000 questions with detailed discussions covering every accounting, tax, business law, and auditing topic!
+Use the Gleim Exam Questions and Explanations books and EQE Test Prep to master the material in your courses and learn how to succeed on exams – almost 9,000 questions with detailed discussions covering every accounting, tax, business law, and auditing topic!

-Experts on testing continue to favor multiple-choice questions as a valid means of examining various levels of knowledge.
+Experts on testing continue to view multiple-choice questions as a valid means of examining various levels of knowledge.
 Many of the questions on the GMAT, GRE, LSAT, and other entrance examinations are multiple-choice questions.
-Two major certification exams, the EA and the CIA, remain 100% multiple-choice, and the percentage of multiple-choice and other forms of objective questions on the CMA and CPA exams remains very high.
+Two major certification exams, the EA and CIA, remain 100% multiple-choice, and the percentage of multiple-choice and other forms of objective questions on the CMA and CPA exams remains very high.

 Using objective questions to study for undergraduate examinations is an important tool not only for obtaining good grades but also for long-range preparation for certification and other examinations.